 How to recover data after restoring hard drive to its full size (Windows & Mac)

-If you lose your data while fixing the concerned problem, and you don't have a backup at hand, download and install EaseUS Data Recovery Wizard to recover lost, deleted, or formatted data on the hard drive.
+If you lose your data while fixing the concerned problem, and you don't have a backup at hand, download and install EaseUS Data Recovery Wizard to recover lost, deleted, or formatted data on the hard drive for free.
 The software has both Windows and Mac OS X/macOS versions.
 Download the correct version depending on your device.

 Step 2.
 Check the scan results